m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 UserID             opendkim
 ```

-> Finally append this too to the end of the file , Save and close it.
+Finally append this too to the end of the file, Save and close it.

 ```bash
 # Map domains in From addresses to keys used to sign messages